jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 ## Quantitative Data

 See the attached chart which shows the average score given to us by our participants for several evaluated heuristics, on a scale from 1 to 5.
+- On this graph, we can see that the lowest score our team received is for the heuristic of having multiple ways of completing the same task.
+This makes sense, since we only have one way of completing every task.
+- Our team scored quite high on the 5th heuristic, about not making mistakes, which is consistent with, for instance, this comment we received: "I liked the simplicity of the system.
+I was able to make mistakes without the system breaking or throwing unexpected errors."
+- Our score for the first heuristic is not amongst our highest scores, which is consistent with the following high-severity issue we noted down: "When signing in, if the user does not enter anything for email and password, it just says "please input something" for both fields, and then a pop-up that says "the email address is badly formatted" however both fields are blank. (login page)", and is also consistent with this comment we got: "Oh, you have a popup!", uttered by a participant who did not, at first, noticed about the popup.
+- One of the issues we noted above was that "A help page or a FAQ page should be built.", which is consistent with the score we received on the last heuristic, which relates to the presence of documentation in the website.
+This is also consistent with the participant who asked "what is the organization?".

 ### Testimonials from the Participants to Explain the Graph

 - "what is the organization?" my participant asked when he was confused about what the organization field was for.
-- "what should I do?" or "what is this?" when he logged in and don't know what to do next.
+- "what should I do?" or "what is this?" when he logged in and didn't know what to do next.
 - My participant tried to directly click on here to login rather than check their emails first.
-- "This field is required but there is no red star deside it." my participant mentioned when he was inputting skill field.
+- "This field is required but there is no red star beside it." my participant mentioned when he was inputting skill field.
 - "Can you try to type?" (my participant was making me try to type in the skills field, meaning it is not immediately obvious that it is a dropdown)
 - To demonstrate how the system has mechanisms to help users against making mistakes, users said the following:
   - "Oh cool!
 It [the input fields] does the error highlighting [when required fields are left blank]!"